szhu/fix-growlvoice/README.md

 This is [@szhu](https://www.github.com/szhu)'s automation of that process.
 It does the following:

-- installs cycript and the original fix to `/Library/Application Support/GrowlVoice`
+- Installs cycript and the original fix to `/Library/Application Support/GrowlVoice`
-- installs a privileged helper (LaunchDaemon) that runs whenever `/tmp/fix_growlvoice` is touched
+- Installs a privileged helper (LaunchDaemon) that runs whenever `/Library/Application Support/GrowlVoice/patch_now` is touched
-- modifies `GrowlVoice.app` to touch `/tmp/fix_growlvoice` at the appropriate time during launch
+- Modifies `GrowlVoice.app` to touch `/Library/Application Support/GrowlVoice/patch_now` at the appropriate time during launch

 ## Contributing